wentingliuu/restaurant-list-login/README.md

 # Restaurant List (CRUD)
-A website for you to keep all your favorite restaurants. with restaurant's name, address, phone, image, category, rating, and so on.
+A website for you to keep all your favorite restaurants with restaurant's name, address, phone, image, category, rating, and so on.

 ## Features
 *  CREATE: write down the restaurant info at the create page